Here’s What Happens When You Perform Breathing Exercises

 To practice coordinated breathing:

-5. Repeat this coordinated cycle as you continue your activity.
+4. Repeat this cycle throughout your activity.

 Huff Coughing

-To practice the huff coughing technique:
+To practice huff coughing:

-2. Start with three diaphragmatic breaths.
+2. Take three diaphragmatic breaths.

 PEP Buddy: Better Breathing, Backed by Science